MOJO HOMESTEAD FL

 Do you sell Chicks or Live Birds?

-No. At this time we are only offering Hatching eggs with local pick up in Live Oak Fl. & shipping within *most* of the US only.
+At this time we are only offering Hatching eggs with local pick up in Live Oak Fl. & shipping within *most* of the US only.

 **We are not currently offering chicks or any live birds**